 This option is useful in the following cases:

-- You opted to save data profiles to BigQuery, and you want to make sure the service agent has write access to your output table.
+• You opted to save data profiles to BigQuery and you want to make sure the service agent has write access to the BigQuery table where the data profile copies will be saved.

 Sensitive Data Protection creates the scan configuration and adds it to the discovery scan configurations list.